The Snow Report

 There are currently just ~200 single-family homes on the market citywide — still well below normal for this time of year.

-Single-family homes are Leading
+Single-family Continue Leading

 The demand is already there.

-Condos Are Improving - With More Variability
+Condos Are Improving - Buyers Still Have Options

-• Average days on market: 14 days
+• Median days on market: 14 days

 Speed Is Up — And It’s Supply Driven